asyncapi/website/pages/blog/2021-summary.md

 By the time I gathered data for this blog post, we had 2997 followers on Twitter.
 1 564 increase since the last time we had published such metrics in mid-December 2020.
 It is **78% more followers in a year compared to 2020**.

-I'm not gonna hide, I'm not a Twitter fan, really :smiley:
+I'm not gonna hide, I'm not a Twitter fan, really. :smiley:
 Who cares about my preferences, though, our community is present there, and we must too.
 In the end, Twitter led 2 478 new users to AsyncAPI website.

 What I can tell you for sure.
 Do not spend your money on Twitter marketing.
 We tried it for AsyncAPI Conference.
 Of course, I might configure something in a bad way, but does it change anything?
 We spent $560.21 on sponsored tweets that converted into 16 471 visits to the conference registration page.
 Guess what, **0 folks registered**.